Trade directory · Lenexa metro · Kansas

 Licensing Requirements

-Kansas requires electrical contractor license through Kansas Department of Health and Environment.
-Must pass state exam, show 4 years experience or apprenticeship completion, maintain $10,000 surety bond.
-Individual electricians need journeyman license requiring 8,000 hours training and state exam.
+Kansas requires electrical contractors to hold a state electrical contractor license through the Kansas Department of Labor.
+Must pass business and law exam plus electrical trade exam.
+Requires 4 years experience or equivalent education.
+Individual electricians need journeyman license (8000 hours apprenticeship) or master electrician license.
 Licenses renew annually.

 §2